 11. Poor camera performance

-And the Xiaomi Mi A3, like many other Xiaomi handsets, suffer from software issues when it comes to camera execution.
-Users reported focus issues, high exposure and lack of detail, barely functional night mode and other things.
+And the Xiaomi Mi A3, like many other Xiaomi handsets, suffers from software issues when it comes to camera execution.
+Users reported focus issues, high exposure and lack of detail, barely functional night mode, and other things.

-You can find and try out working ports, here.
+You can find and try out working ports on Gcam Port Hub.

 12. Bootloop issues